Lowering cortisol made easy: What really helps

 Magnesium – For better nerves and deeper sleep

 Magnesium is a mineral involved in over 600 biochemical reactions in the body.
-A magnesium deficiency can increase stress and lead to elevated cortisol levels .
-Adequate magnesium intake can:
+A magnesium deficiency can increase stress and lead to elevated cortisol levels.
+An adequate magnesium supply can:

 • Calm the nervous system